Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 3. Two-in-One Versatility

-Thanks to the interchangeable tools, consumers can use these in various configurations as a handheld vacuum or stick vacuum.
+Thanks to the interchangeable tools, consumers can use these in various configurations, including as handheld or stick vacuums.

-One significant advantage of the Dyson V7 is its lightweight frame, making it far more ergonomic than the enormous size of the Outsize.
+One significant advantage of the Dyson V7 is its lightweight frame, which makes it far more ergonomic than the Outsize’s enormous size.

-In this section, we’ll look at the differences between the Dyson V7 and Outsize, and some may be deciding factors.
+In this section, we’ll look at the differences between the Dyson V7 and the Outsize, and some of these may be deciding factors.

 1. Size and Weight